 Quick Reality Check:

-- ????
-Average listener skips in first 30 seconds
+- Average listener skips in the first 30 seconds

 The good news?
 The barriers to entry are lower than ever.
 You’ve got tools like: